-In this short animation, you will listen to French children saying their name.
+In this short animation, you will listen to Spanish native speakers saying their name.

-Make a note of the names you can hear.
+Make a note, if you can, of the names you can hear.

-Make a note if you can of the 5 rules and of some of the first names mentioned here.
+This animation introduces some very important rules of Spanish pronunciation.
+Make a note if you can of the 4 rules and of some of the first names mentioned here.

-Remember to check your knowledge by doing our quiz!
+Remember to check your knowledge by completing our quiz!
 Who got the highest score?
 Adults or children… ?

-With your child, make a French name badge.
-Choose your French name from the list below.
-Make a badge with your name.
-You can watch the little animation to see how this can be done!
+Make a Spanish name badge.
+Choose your Spanish name from the list below.
+Check the booklet to see how this can be done!

 Challenge 2 – Talking

-Why not try to use some popular French names from the list below on top of your real names?
+Why not try to use some popular Spanish names from the list above instead of your real names?

 Children: Suggested School Challenge!

-Using the popular French names, explain 2 rules of French pronunciation to other members of your family or to your friends.
+Talking – Using the popular Spanish names, explain 2 rules of Spanish pronunciation to other members of your family or to your friends.

-Do they wish they’d covered these rules when they started learning French at school?
+Do they wish they’d covered these rules when they started learning Spanish at school?
 Can your child share these rules with his/her teacher?
-Write them down in the box provided below if you want!

 Once you’ve managed your 3 Challenges, you can start lesson 3!